 We'd like to hear from you!
 Gwinnett Commission Chairman Charlotte Nash presented a proposed $1.5 billion budget for fiscal year 2014 to the Board of Commissioners during a briefing on November 19, 2013.
 A public hearing will be held on December 9, 2013, at 7:00pm in the Gwinnett Justice and Administration Center auditorium.
 In addition, the proposed budget resolution is available for public review and comment now through the end of the year.

-Commissioners held a public hearing on the proposed budget on December 10, 2012, and will consider the budget for adoption during the first meeting of the year on January 3, 2012.
+Commissioners will consider the budget for adoption during the first meeting of the year on January 7, 2014.

-Give us your feedback on the Chairman's Proposed 2013 Budget:
+Please give us your feedback on the Chairman's Proposed 2014 Budget: